pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

 Identity providers are configured under `spec.identityProviders`, learn more from [the API reference](../crds/authserver.md).

-> **Caution** Changes to `spec.identityProviders` take some time to be effective as the operator will roll out a new deployment of the authorization server.
+>**Caution** Changes to `spec.identityProviders` does not take effect immediately because the operator will roll out a new deployment of the authorization server.

 End-users will be able to log in with these providers when they go to `{spec.issuerURI}` in their browser.